NanoResearch/cs229-5/README.txt

 ||  README  ||
 ==============

-This program follows all rules set forth by the assignment PDF.
-It creates a randomly generated dungeon with 12 room of varying sizes.
-All rooms are connected by cooridors.
-The program also has the ability to save and load previously created dungeons using the parameters '--save' and/or '--load'.
+This program satisfies the requirement of moving the pc around in the dungeon and leaving the game.

 /*
- * Function:    save_dungeon
+ * Function:    io_init_terminal
  * -----------------------------
- * Saves a binary dungeon in the .rlg229 directory in the users HOME folder
+ * initializes the ncurses services used in the game.
- * as a file called dungeon.
  */

  /*
- * Function:    load_dungeon
+ * Function:    io_kill_terminal
  * -----------------------------
- * Loads the dungeon from its save file in the .rlg229 folder.
+ * Kills the ncurses services used in the game.
+ */

+/*
+ * Function:    get_input_terminal
+ * --------------------------------
+ * Gets input from the user and processes it.
  */